yumandee/ign-polling/README.md

 npm run dev
 ```

-### Features
+### Implemented Features
 - Home: Users can view all polls that users have created.
 - Create: Users can create a new poll with optional password protection.
 - Results: Users can view the results of a poll in realtime.
 - Poll: Users can vote in a poll.

 ### Challenges
 For this project, I wanted to challenge myself to learn while creating a project, so I decided to use Next.js as my framework.
 Learning the framework and understanding how it works was a real challenge, but very rewarding.
 I wanted to include Pusher for real-time updates, but ran into too many issues.
 In the interest of time, I decided to use an interval and pull the data from MongoDB database every second to mimic the real-time aspect.

 Some of the things I didn't include as features in this polling application were editing and deleting.
 There was no authentication factor to the application and thus, editing and deleting was a bad idea to implement without forcing users to create accounts.
-The goal of the polling application was to allow users to create a simple and quick poll without aditional signup.
+My goal for the polling application was to allow users to create a simple and quick poll without aditional signup.